VicenteYanez/GFA/README.md

 ## Collaborators
 Francisco García.
 Francisco is a geologist who is doing his doctoral thesis in Universidad de Concepción about the connection of sismicity and volcanic eruptions in the southern Andes.
 You can contact him to his email franciscogarcia@udec.cl

+Also you can contact me to my mail vicenteyanez@protonmail.com